 Listings with no items

-- Listings that offer physical items, digitally delivered goods, or services (such as home improvement services)
+- Listings and products that offer physical items, digitally delivered goods, or services (such as home improvement services)

 - Intangible items or things that buyers can't confirm that they've received

-- Items where the value is placed on something intangible.
+- Items or products where the value is placed on something intangible.
 For example, listings that offer someone's "soul" or a container that claims to have someone's "soul" aren't allowed

-- Listings without an item or service for sale
+- Listings or products without an item or service for sale

-- Listings that are out of stock but left active, often with a drastically increased price to prevent purchases (See the out-of-stock option for Good 'Til Cancelled listings)
+- Listings or products that are out of stock but left active, often with a drastically increased price to prevent purchases (See the out-of-stock option for Good 'Til Cancelled listings)

-- Listings that tell people to contact the seller for info, including buying the item outside of eBay.
+- Listings or products that tell people to contact the seller for info, including buying the item outside of eBay.
 (See our policy on avoiding eBay fees)

-- Listings to be filled in at a later time
+- Listings or products to be filled in at a later time

-- Incomplete listings that are created to take advantage of a temporary discount on eBay listing fees
+- Incomplete listings or products that are created to take advantage of a temporary discount on eBay listing fees

-- Listings that promote an item or a service that's for sale outside of eBay.
+- Listings or products that promote an item or a service that's for sale outside of eBay.
 (See our policy about avoiding eBay fees.)

 To make sure buyers don't confuse a test listing with an actual listing, follow these guidelines: